GitHubDragonFly/GitHubDragonFly.github.io/README.md

 Number Type Converter
 ![Number Type Converter](images/Number%20Type%20Converter.png?raw=true)

-# Notes about three.js 3D Model Viewers
+# Notes about three.js based 3D Model Viewers

 - They are functional `AS THEY ARE` and intended for viewing a single 3D model or scene
 - Menu with controls can be located either on top or on the bottom of the page
 - All viewers include the interactive [Orbit Controls Gizmo](https://github.com/Fennec-hub/ThreeOrbitControlsGizmo) for orientation
 - Most viewers, if not all, have been tested as functional in the latest Firefox / Chrome / Edge / Safari browsers
-  - do note that Safari might be finicky about certain features
+  - do note that mobile Safari might be finicky about certain features
 - See `URLS4MODELS.md` file for examples as well as [HTML_CSS_JS_Flask](https://github.com/GitHubDragonFly/HTML_CSS_JS_Flask) repository
 - Lots of loading instructions in the [HTML_CSS_JS](https://github.com/GitHubDragonFly/HTML_CSS_JS) repository
-- Import files locally from a file browser dialog, make any necessary changes on your device to allow local file browsing
+- Import files locally from a file browser dialog:
   - All files have to be in the same folder
   - Some viewers might have some limitations
   - Possibly update your models to look for textures in the same folder
+  - Make any necessary changes on your device to allow local file browsing
-- Import files via remote URL, multiple comma separated URLs are allowed in some viewers and can be from mixed websites
+- Import files via remote URL:
+  - Multiple comma separated URLs are allowed in some viewers and can be from mixed websites
-  - URLs should be with no CORS restrictions
+  - URLs should have no CORS restrictions
 - Import formats, where applicable, with any optional or required textures:
   - 3DS, 3DM, 3MF, AMF, DAE, FBX, IFC, JSON, OBJ + MTL, PCD, PDB, PLY, VTK, VTP, STL, PRWM, WRL
   - GLTF supported formats: GLB, GLTF + BIN, DRC